jassingh94/google-chrome-extensions/delete-notused-tabs/README.md

 # Tab Bomber

-## Tab bomber is extension that can be used to delete tabs based on different parameters :
+## Tab bomber is an extension that can be used to delete tabs based on different parameters :
 -----

  * Delete Random number of Tabs (Just For Fun)`<TODO>`